tautvydas-v/homework/README.md

 - POSIX-compliant Operatin System.
 More information can be found here: https://airflow.apache.org/docs/apache-airflow/stable/installation/prerequisites.html.

 # Setup
+First of all, clone this repostitory to any folder.
+Later on, these files will be moved to new 'airflow' folder, which will be created after package installation.

 After Python installation, it's advised to create a virtual environment so that each project's modules could be handled separately and there would be no conflict between the modules.
-To create a virtual environment, open a terminal (run "python3 --version" just to make sure that Python is installed), navigate to your preferred folder and run "python3 -m venv venv".
-After environment is created, run "source venv/bin/activate/" to activate the virtual environment.
+- To create a virtual environment, open a terminal (run "python3 --version" just to make sure that Python is installed), navigate to your preferred folder and run "python3 -m venv venv".
+- After environment is created, run "source venv/bin/activate/" to activate the virtual environment.
+Before installing any modules, run 'pip install --upgrade pip'.
+-